 Archival and Other Holdings

-The earliest documents of the State Archives of Odesa Region are the unique orders of Polish origin from XVI and XVII century, collected by the professor of the Novorossijski University, O. Markevych.
+The earliest documents of the State Archives of Odesa Oblast are the unique orders of Polish origin from XVI and XVII century, collected by the professor of the Novorossijski University, O. Markevych.
 Oldest of them written in Latin and stamped with red wax seal is dated by 1572.

 The earliest and most valuable documents are concentrated in the collections of General-Governor Administration for Novorossia and Bessarabia, Odesa City Chief Office, Odesa Police Office, Balta County Court, Odesa County Land Office, Odesa Customs and others.

-The most important and diverse are collections of Odesa City Council and Odesa City Administrarion.
-The documents are concerning Odesa merchants (1, 2, 3 guilds) and petty bourgeois; acceptance of Russian citizenship; delivery of passports, certificates, resident permits; giving lots for building of houses; annual lists of merchants with indication of their capitals; information about recovery of taxes; establishment and activity of trade firms; participation in benevolent actions; information about hospitals, cemeteries, orphanages, religious institutions, also on recruits, well-known persons, etc.A separate family register of Odesa honorary citizens for 1854-1897 includes 304 families of famous Odesites.
+The most important and diverse are collections of Odesa City Council and Odesa City Administration.
+The documents are concerning Odesa merchants (1, 2, 3 guilds) and petty bourgeois; acceptance of Russian citizenship; delivery of passports, certificates, resident permits; giving lots for building of houses; annual lists of merchants with indication of their capitals; information about recovery of taxes; establishment and activity of trade firms; participation in benevolent actions; information about hospitals, cemeteries, orphanages, religious institutions, also on recruits, well-known persons, etc.A separate family register of Odesa honorary citizens for 1854-1897 includes 304 families of famous Odessites.
 Besides the general record management, special documentation is also concentrated in the Jewish desk.

 Collection of Odesa City Chief Office contains materials about the Odesa Community among the documentation of a few desks.
 Regulatory and economic desks include permits delivered to individuals for opening businesses, information about state of manufactures, factories and trade firms, application of businessmen on various questions.
 Court desk consists of the documents on adjustment of decisions of courts concerning bankrupts, claims against their estates and protection of merchants’ heritage.
 Passport desk contain files with documents for 1808-1898 to entry Russia from abroad and departure from Russia abroad delivered to individuals: passports, certificates from foreign consulates, debenture with warrants, applications for resident permits.
 Materials of the Desk of societies reflect a process of foundation in Odesa various national, professional, benevolent and political societies in the end of XIX – beginning of XX century.
 The 1st All-Russian Census, 1897 is of great historical consequence and lists full information on each family, a total of 3000 files.
-It is an unique information about Odesa society in the end of XIX century economical life of Odesa and former Kherson Governorate is reflected by the documents of various financial institutions such as: Odesa County Treasure (F. 32, 1827-1920), Excise Office in Kherson Governorate (F. 33, 1879-1919), Land Bank of Kherson Governorate (F. 249, 1865-1919), Bressarabsko-Tavricheskij Land Bank (F. 305, 1872-1920), tax inspectors in Odesa (F. 7, 1886-1919), private banks of Samuil Barbash, Ashkenazi and others.
+It is an unique information about Odesa society in the end of XIX century economical life of Odesa and former Kherson Guberniya is reflected by the documents of various financial institutions such as: Odesa County Treasure (F. 32, 1827-1920), Excise Office in Kherson Guberniya (F. 33, 1879-1919), Land Bank of Kherson Guberniya (F. 249, 1865-1919), Bessarabsko-Tavricheskij Land Bank (F. 305, 1872-1920), tax inspectors in Odesa (F. 7, 1886-1919), private banks of Samuil Barbash, Ashkenazi and others.
 These collections include financial documentation, business correspondence, revision registers of population, merchant certificates, information about their properties, warrants, notary acts, information about export-import operations through Odessa port, descriptions of enterprises, works and factories, contracts of sale, gifts, and bartering etc.

 Materials of commune (volost) and village offices were assemblied at the Odesa Archives in the 1930s.
 Typical documents of village office records (including 19 German ones) are orders and directions of higher authorities; economic, financial, and social states of the villages; interactions with peasants; grants and loans; inspections; business matters; health issues; taxes; use of orphan capital; compensation for losses; agricultural practices; court cases; church activities; education; departure of peasants to Siberia in 1898-1905; charitable activities; police records and others.

-Religious institutions of various confessions are represented by some collections that contain metrical books (birth, marriage and death entries), also official correspondence, materials about the activities of pastors, genealogical information, evidence of disease, use of religious materials in educational institutions, records of donations, annual debit and credit lists of church communities, savings banks maintained for orphans and widows, charitable activities, operations of orphanages, records of properties owned my members, celebrations, cultural events, practices of tradition, and much more.
+Religious institutions of various confessions are represented by some collections that contain metrical books (birth, marriage and death entries), also official correspondence, materials about the activities of pastors, genealogical information, evidence of disease, use of religious materials in educational institutions, records of donations, annual debit and credit lists of church communities, savings banks maintained for orphans and widows, charitable activities, operations of orphanages, records of properties owned by members, celebrations, cultural events, practices of tradition, and much more.

 Collections of administrative organs reflect a policy to abolish private ownership started with campaigns against prosperous farmers (kulaks) in 1921 and led to the full reallocation of land and taking of other possessions, kulaks being exiled to Siberia, starvation, closing of churches and imprisoning priests, and punishment of those who expressed discontent against the Soviet power.
 Such processes are reflected in the documentation of state organs, through numerous complaints from peasants to prosecutor and militia offices, in decisions of peasant meetings, and in materials on collectivization and foundation of kolkhoz (collective farms).
 Numerous documents of 30s reflect consequences of collectivization and communist ruling such as Holodomor 1932-1933, starvation of population

-More detailed information about economic and social state of population in 1920-30-s is in the separate collecions of national organizations, societies, educational institutions and political formations, including the Jewish ones, such as: Some collections of institutions for supporting starving population in Odesa Region in 1922-1925 reflect the activity of the American Relief Administration (ARA), “Joint”, Nansen’s Mission and other international organizations.
+More detailed information about economic and social state of population in 1920-30-s is in the separate collections of national organizations, societies, educational institutions and political formations, including the Jewish ones, such as: Some collections of institutions for supporting starving population in Odesa Region in 1922-1925 reflect the activity of the American Relief Administration (ARA), “Joint”, Nansen’s Mission and other international organizations.

 Collections of educational soviet institutions such as the Institute of People Education, Odesa University, Odesa German Pedagogical Institute, Politechnical Institute, Stalin Jewish Agricultural Institute in Odesa, Jewish Agricultural Institute in Novo-Poltavka, Odesa Jewish Pedagogical College, Odesa Jewish College of Precision Mechanics (Trust of “Ukrainian Film”), schools, courses for workers contains management recording, lists of teachers and students, progress-sheets, results of examinations, diploma works, personal files.
-Collectionsfrom the period of the Romanian-German occupation of Odesa and Odesa Oblast (1941-1944) includes about 900 collections of government organs formed in the Governorship of Transnistria on the territory occupied between the Dniester and the South Bug Rivers under the jurisdiction of Kingdom of Romania – directions, primaries, prefectures, pretures, courts, police offices, siguranza (secret police), plants, agricultural communities, educational and cultutal istitutions.
+Collections from the period of the Romanian-German occupation of Odesa and Odesa Oblast (1941-1944) includes about 900 collections of government organs formed in the Governorship of Transnistria on the territory occupied between the Dniester and the South Bug Rivers under the jurisdiction of Kingdom of Romania – directions, primaries, prefectures, pretures, courts, police offices, siguranza (secret police), plants, agricultural communities, educational and cultural institutions.

 Detailed statistic information about victims and damages in Odesa Region are in documentation of special regional and district commissions for determination of damage from Romanian-German occupation, formed just after liberation.